zf-fr/zfr-cors/README.md

 ### Preflight request

 If ZfrCors detects a preflight CORS request, a new HTTP response will be created, and ZfrCors will send the appropriate headers according to your configuration.
-The response will be always sent with a 200 status code (OK).
+The response will be always sent with a 204 status code (No Content).

 Please note that this will also prevent further MVC steps from being executed, since all subsequent MVC steps are skipped till `Zend\Mvc\MvcEvent::EVENT_FINISH`, which is responsible for actually sending the response.